 Grass-fed Beef and Rose Veal

 Beef cattle are not our primary focus as cattle use more resources than our smaller creatures.
 However, we do keep a small number of beef steer.
-Most of these are Hereford/Milking Shorthorn crosses and they graze with the dairy herd.
+Most of these are Normande/Hereford/Milking Shorthorn crosses and they graze with the dairy herd when they are young.

 Free Raised Rose Veal